A drawing of a girl with her name Serena Bialkin at the top and characteristics written around her

 Identity Charts

-Use this graphic tool to help students consider the many factors that shape their own identity and that of groups, nations, and historical and literary figures.
+Use identity charts to help students consider the many factors that shape their own identity and that of groups, nations, and historical and literary figures.

 Published: